Log-in/Sign-up

 Who Should Apply

 Anyone who is interested in computer science or technology either as a passion or a college major!
 This course introduces high school students to the foundational concepts of coding in Java.
-Students who have completed AP Computer Science Principles should absolutely apply to keep studying computer science!
+Students who have completed AP® Computer Science Principles should absolutely apply to keep studying computer science!
 Students who want challenging CS course to make their high school transcripts standout should also apply!

 Prerequisites

 The College Board recommends that all students should have completed Algebra II with a grade of B or better and have experience with problem solving.
 A student in the AP® Computer Science A course should be comfortable with functions and the concepts surrounding the uses of functional notation.
-Previous computer programming experience is not required, but is certainly helpful.
 Prospective students should be ready to commit 10 hours per week to working independently on the computer.
-Students without the necessary math prerequisite or those not planning on majoring in CS in college should consider AP® Computer Science Principles instead.
-AP® CSA is more challenging than AP® CSP.

 Texts Required